How to Stop Mac from Sleeping | Adjust Sleep Settings - Qiling

 2. How to stop my Mac screen from going to sleep?

-You may stop your MacBook screen from going to sleep by specifying sleep and wake settings for a Mac laptop.
-So, you may opt for Apple menu > System Settings on your Mac.
-After that, hit 'Energy Saver' in the sidebar.
+To stop your MacBook screen from going to sleep, go to Apple menu > System Settings, then hit 'Energy Saver' in the sidebar.

 3. How do I turn off screen timeout on MacBook Air?